Rental Property Mortgage

 Down Payment

 If you don't live in one unit for at least a year, you'll need a 20% down payment.
-However, if you live in one unit and meet all three criteria, you're eligible for a minimum 5%-10% down payment.
+However, if you live in one unit, the purchase price is less than $1 million, and there are less than five units in the property, you're eligible for a minimum 5% to 10% down payment.
 The lower down payment is due to mortgage default insurance, so you'll need to meet all CMHC mortgage rules.
 A benefit of mortgage default insurance is that you'll likely receive better mortgage rates in Canada.

 You can pay a minimum 5% down payment on the first $500,000 in value of your property.
 However, any value between $500,000 - $1,000,000 must have a 10% minimum down payment.
 For example, a $700,000 property would need a down payment of at least $45,000 (500,000*5% + 200,000*10%).